onfido/onfido-android-sdk/README.md

 ## Handling callbacks

-To receive the result from the flow, you should override the method `onActivityResult`.
+To receive the result from the flow, you should override the method `onActivityResult` on your Activity/Fragment.
 Typically, on success, you would [create a check](#creating-checks) on your backend server.

 ```java
 @Override